Robert Evans

 best_know_for: Actor and dancer Dennis Stewart's career looked to be on the up when, after playing a dancer in the 1978 Beatles-inspired film Sgt Pepper’s Lonely Hearts Club Band, he landed the role of Leo, aka 'Craterface', leader of rival gang The Scorpions in Grease.
 He also was cast in Grease 2, the widely-panned sequel starring Michelle Pfeiffer and Maxwell Caulfield.
 But 12 years later the actor and dancer contracted HIV and Dennis eventually died of complications from AIDS in April 1994.

-popular name: Jack Lemmon
+popular name: Robin Leach

 age: 76